smartinternz02/SI-GuidedProject-612884-1698842175/README.md

 5. Open a Pull Request

 ## Credits :trophy:
-- Thanks to Inception V3 for the backbone of our prediction models.
 - Applause for VGG-16 for pushing the boundaries of accuracy.

 ## License Info :page_with_curl: